 Narrative intelligence for the finance sector:

-Dahna M. Chandler, Doctoral Researcher
+Dahna M. Chandler, Managing Principal

-Finance Narrative Historian | Racialized Finance Scholar | Public Inquiry Intellectual
+Finance Narrative Historian | Institutional Storytelling Scholar | Public Inquiry Intellectual

 My work is founded on my doctoral research at the University of Southern California where I’m focusing on organizational change and leadership in the banking and wealth management sector.

-A public inquiry intellectual, I partner with think tanks, research institutes, and aligned publishers to surface hidden narratives within finance and reveal how institutional language preserves racial hierarchy.
-We work together to unearth not just data, but the depth of narrative inquiry needed to understand why economic systems behave as they do—and what stories they rely on to keep doing so—so leaders can implement equitable change.
+We work together to unearth not just data, but the depth of narrative inquiry needed to understand why economic systems behave as they do—and what stories they rely on to keep doing so—so leaders can implement even-handed change.

 Recommendation: